pdwaggoner/hdImpute/README.md

 ## Contribute

 This software is in its infancy, though a first version (0.1.0) is on CRAN.
 As such, wide engagement with it and collaboration is welcomed!
-Before collaborating, please take a look at and abide by the contributorcode of conduct.
+Before collaborating, please take a look at and abide by the [contributor code of conduct](https://github.com/pdwaggoner/hdImpute/blob/main/CODE_OF_CONDUCT.md).

   - Feel free to submit an [issue](https://github.com/pdwaggoner/hdImpute/issues) reporting a bug, requesting a feature enhancement, etc.